The Huntsman: Winter's War

 |Domestic Gross: $48,003,015||Overseas Gross: $116,599,148|

 After the solid $396.5 million worldwide cume of its predecessor, The Huntsman: Winter’s War began development with director Frank Darabont in January 2014 and creative differences led to his departing the project in January 2015.
 Universal kept the April 22, 2016 release date and a few days later hired Cedric Nicolas-Troyan, who was the vfx supervisor of the first installment to helm the picture.
 Universal landed a $500 million slate financing deal with China based Perfect World Pictures, which would cover co-financing of 50 films or last 5 years and invest up to 25% revenue participation on projects.
-The Huntsman was the first film released under this arrangement and its budget was reported at $115 million.
+This was the first film released under this arrangement and the budget for The Huntsman: Winter’s War was $115 million.

 The Huntsman received mostly awful reviews and was estimated to pull in $25 million over its first weekend, but came in below expectations with $19,445,035 — placing #2 for the weekend led by the Disney hit.
 Showing poor legs, the pic lost half its audience in its second frame, declining 50.5% to $9,619,300 despite none of the new releases (Keanu, Mother’s Day or Ratchet & Clank) competing for a similar audience.
 The Huntsman took a 58.9% third frame tumble to $3,948,835 when Captain America: Civil War opened and siphoned it’s remaining audience.
 It closed its domestic run with a poor $48,003,015.